mpyrkosz88/Restaurant/README.md

 Things to do:

-3. Add Post request to send an order.
-After order cart should be empty.
-After order show statement with street and contact number.
-5. Add loading spinner.
+1. Add loading spinner.
+Add all the base to backend.

 Backend on firebase.